A Deep Dive Into Branding

 Equinox Hotels

 Equinox Hotels blends fitness and luxury, targeting high-achievers seeking exclusivity.
 Their branding conveys a strong sense of belonging for the elite.
-It’s creating a holistic experience—through its graphics, interior design and video—that leaves no doubt it’s not for the average person.

 Figma

-It conveys a feeling of imagination, playfulness, work-in-progress spirit with a touch of sophistication.
 The animated illustrations create a dynamic and inviting atmosphere and appeal to people who feel “cool, young and creative”.

 Henry Rose

-Henry Rose creates clean and safe fragrances.
-The company maintains a straightforward and transparent brand identity while also incorporating vivid imagery to evoke a sense of sentiment.
+So, the company maintains a straightforward and transparent brand identity while incorporating vivid imagery to evoke a sense of sentiment.

 Liquid Death

-Liquid Death is essentially just water.
-However, the company uses edgy, rebellious branding that appeals to consumers seeking more than hydration; they want a brand that mirrors their bold and unconventional style.
-Perhaps even as a substitute for alcohol.
+However, the company’s edgy, rebellious branding appeals to consumers seeking more than hydration.
+They want a brand that mirrors their bold and unconventional style; perhaps they’re even looking for an alcohol substitute.

 Future Trends and Predictions for Branding